TeamHarTex/HarTex/book/usage_docs/src/api-docs/perm-lvls/index.md

 ### Permission Levels Object

-This object is a collection of two key-value pairs, `Roles` and `Users` respectively, of permission levels, from `0` to `100`, where `100` is the highest permission level, and `0` is the lowest.
+This object is a collection of two key-value pairs, `roles` and `users` respectively, of permission levels, from `0` to `100`, where `100` is the highest permission level, and `0` is the lowest.

 #### Permission Levels Structure